 What Can Be Automated in Inventory Management Systems?

 Inventory is difficult to manage manually, but that doesn’t have to be the case every time you receive a new batch of items from your suppliers.
 Inventory management systems can automate many aspects of inventory management, leaving you to focus on your main goals instead of keeping track of inventory numbers.

 Automated inventory management systems can be used to track inventory levels and order new items when those levels drop below a certain threshold.
 It can be used to schedule inventory reordering at the most efficient time.
 The system also tracks which items are going out of stock and orders new inventory for those items when their level drops below a certain threshold.

-An inventory management system can automate communication with both your team and your customers.
-For instance, it may send an email or notification to your sales team and customers to let them know when new stock will arrive.
-Some automated inventory management systems can notify your supplier every time you need a fresh supply of goods.
+An inventory management system can automate communication with your team and customers.
+For instance, it may email or notify your sales team and customers to let them know when new stock will arrive.
+Some automated inventory management systems can notify your supplier whenever you need a fresh supply of goods.

 Workflow automation lets you set rules that dictate your system’s actions based on the circumstances.
-For example, you can set a rule that lets the system send out emails to staff members when inventory levels reach a certain threshold.
+For example, you can set a rule letting the system send emails to staff members when inventory levels reach a certain threshold.
 Your automated inventory management system can perform other tasks like calculating inventory costs, generating purchase orders, and keeping track of receiving and issuing inventory.